-- S.3.1.
-Positions of Control.
-The several positions of the operating controls shall be clearly defined and shall be so constructed that accidental or inadvertent changing of the operating condition of the taximeter is improbable.
+S.3.1.
+Positions of Control. - The several positions of the operating controls shall be clearly defined and shall be so constructed that accidental or inadvertent changing of the operating condition of the taximeter is improbable.
 Movement of the operating controls to an operating position immediately following movement to the cleared position shall be delayed enough to permit the taximeter to come to a complete rest in the cleared position.
+(Amended 1988)

-(Amended 1988) - S.3.2.
-Control for Extras Mechanism.
-The knob, handle, or other means provided to actuate the extras mechanism shall be inoperable whenever the taximeter is cleared.
+S.3.2.
+Control for Extras Mechanism. - The knob, handle, or other means provided to actuate the extras mechanism shall be inoperable whenever the taximeter is cleared.

 S.4.
-Interference. - The design of a taximeter shall be such that there will be no interference between the time and the distance portions of the mechanism device at any speed of operation.
-(Amended 1977 and 1988)
+Interference. - The design of a taximeter shall be such that when a fare is calculated by using time and/or by using distance (but not used concurrently) there will be no interference between the time and the distance portions of the mechanism device at any speed of operation.